 Instructions

-- Cook the Shrimp: Add the seasoned shrimp to the skillet in a single layer.
-Cook for 2-3 minutes, turning halfway, just until they turn pink and opaque.
+- Add shrimp in a single layer.
+Spoon some sauce over them, cover, and cook for 3–5 minutes until shrimp turn pink and opaque.

 Notes

-- This dish is delicious served with crusty bread or over rice or orzo.
+- Serve with crusty bread, rice, or over orzo.

 Your email address will not be published.
 Required fields are marked *